sriramsme/OnlyAgents/docs/ARCHITECTURE.md

 **History windowing** — `GetHistory` uses turn-based windowing (`DefaultHistoryTurns = 10`).
 A turn is one user message plus all subsequent assistant/tool messages until the next user message.
 An agent making five tool calls in one turn still counts as one turn.
 Tool results are truncated to 500 chars on retrieval; full content is preserved in the database for the memory summarizer.

----

 ## Skills

 `pkg/skills/`

-Skills own business logic.
-They expose tool definitions to the LLM and execute tool calls through connectors.
+Skills implement the business logic exposed to the LLM.
+They define tools, handle tool execution, and interact with connectors for data access or external services.

 ### Types

-**Native** — implemented in Go, paired with a formal connector interface.
-Works without any external service if a native connector exists.
-Examples: calendar, notes, reminders, tasks, web_search, email.
+**Native**

+Implemented in Go and integrated through connector interfaces.
+Native skills provide stable integrations with core capabilities and can operate with either local or service connectors.

+Examples:

+* `calendar`
+* `notes`
+* `reminders`
+* `tasks`
+* `web_search`
+* `email`

+---

+**System**

+Internal framework skills used for orchestration and agent coordination.
+These are not external integrations but core capabilities of the runtime.

+Examples:

+* `task_complete`
+* `delegate_to_agent`
+* `create_workflow`
+* `find_best_agent`

-**System** — built-in, no external dependencies.
-Examples: `task_complete`, `delegate_to_agent`, `create_workflow`, `find_best_agent`.
-These are the executive's meta-tools.
+These are primarily used by the executive agent as meta-tools.

-**CLI** — defined in a SKILL.md file, executed via bash.
-The installed CLI tool is the connector.
-If `gh` is installed, a GitHub skill works.
-If `kubectl` is installed, a Kubernetes skill works.
-No Go code required.
-This is how the skill ecosystem scales beyond what the project ships natively.

-**Execution** — runs code in a sandboxed environment.
+---

+**CLI**

+Defined by a `SKILL.md` specification and executed through installed command-line tools.

+If the CLI tool exists on the system, the skill works automatically.
+The CLI executable effectively acts as the connector.

+Examples:

+* `gh` → GitHub automation
+* `kubectl` → Kubernetes operations
+* `ffmpeg` → media processing
+* `restic` → backups

+This design allows the skill ecosystem to grow far beyond what ships with OnlyAgents.
+Over time, widely used CLI skills may be promoted to native implementations.

 ### SkillName